Zualemo-xo/Programs_Repo/README.md

 # Programs_Repo
 A repository to contribute and showcase your programs!
-Please Leave a Star!
+Please Leave a Star and Follow my account!
 <br><br>
 **Earn additional perks thanks to hacktoberfest2021 by [DigitalOcean](https://hacktoberfest.digitalocean.com/) by contributing!**
 <br>